A nutritionist explains how to adjust your nutrition as you age for health and fitness

 Protein needs increase with age as muscle mass starts to decline.
 Older athletes should aim for an intake of around 1.2g/kg bodyweight.

-Including foods (beef, tofu, dairy, eggs, salmon, chickpeas) and shakes (try Elite All Blacks Clear Whey Protein Isolate) with a good content of leucine is important as this amino acid triggers muscle protein synthesis.
+Including foods (beef, tofu, dairy, eggs, salmon, chickpeas) and shakes with a good content of leucine is important.
+This amino acid triggers muscle protein synthesis.
 It’s also important to spread out protein intake across the day.

 If an athlete is trying to reduce energy intake to become leaner, then recovery should be made a priority as protein helps to maintain muscle mass.

-Some masters athletes may benefit from the use of creatine to help increase muscle mass gain and strength alongside strength training.
+Some masters athletes may benefit from creatine to help increase muscle mass gain and strength alongside strength training.
 However, this may not work for everyone given the associated water retention affecting body weight.

 Do micronutrient needs differ with age?